openedx/edx-platform/docs/en_us/course_authors/source/external_graders.rst

 Testing
 ==================

-You should test your grader thoroughly before you course starts.
-Be sure to test incorrect code to ensure that the grader responds with appropriate scores and messages.
+You should test your grader thoroughly before your course starts.
+Be sure to test incorrect code as well as correct code to ensure that the grader responds with appropriate scores and messages.

 .. _Create a Code Response Problem: